DanAPowers/Hazard-Decomposition/README.md

 The Example.R code contains routines for this.
 A typical call might consist of performing two decompositions (one from each group's perspective) and averaging the results as a solution to the indexing problem.

-For example:
-# two decomposions: one from each perspective (to be averaged)
+For example: two decomposions are performed--one from each perspective--to be averaged later on.

 C1 <- decomp.cthaz(m1stuff, m0stuff, printit=TRUE, scale=1000)
 C2 <- decomp.cthaz(m0stuff, m1stuff, printit=TRUE, scale=1000)

+discrete-time routines are called as:

+Dlogit <- decomp.dtlogit(m1stuff, m0stuff, printit=TRUE, scale=100)
+Dcloglog <- decomp.dtcloglog(m1stuff, m0stuff, printit=TRUE, scale=100)